 The afferent fiber - a nerve fiber that carries impulses toward the Central Nervous System and efferent fiber that control the Peripheral Nervous System of sublime Psychosocial interaction when in a Setting and Performance.
 The efferent fiber is controlled via the Sympathetic and Parasympathetic reactions.

-Treatment strategies targeting the stomach-brain axis
+Treatment strategies targeting the stomach-brain axis in GAPS of Guts and Psychology Syndrome

 To date, the same SSRIs that are used to treat mental health issues are being used to deal with GI problems.
 However, many clinical researchers are studying non-absorbable serotonergic agents for GI disturbances.
 Further studies are being done to target tryptophan hydroxylase, a precursor for the synthesis of serotonin.